SongOfTheValkyrie/RunesDetection/README.md

 # RunesDetection
-An AndroidApp for making Picture of Runes and Translate them into the Latin Alphabet.
+An AndroidApp for making pictures of runes and translate them into the latin alphabet.
 Uses Mobilenetv2 and YOLO.